scipy-2024-image-analysis/tutorial/tutorial/install_dependencies.md

         3. Execute the installer with the command below.
 You can use your arrow keys to scroll up and down to read it/agree to it.

+           On an Intel (x86) machine, enter:

             ```bash
-            bash Miniforge3-MacOSX-x86_64.sh -b
+            bash Miniforge3-MacOSX-x86_64.sh
             ```

+           On an Apple Silicon (M1, M2, etc.) machine, enter:
+             ```bash
+             bash Miniforge3-MacOSX-arm64.sh
+             ```

-        4. To verify that your installation worked, close your Terminal window and open a new one.
+        5. To verify that your installation worked, close your Terminal window and open a new one.
 You should see `(base)` to the left of your prompt.
-        5. Finally, initialize miniforge with the command below.
+        6. Finally, initialize miniforge with the command below.
 This makes sure that your terminal is set up correctly for your python installation.

             ```bash